In light of COVID-19, what is the Seminary's policy on Satisfactory Academic Progress?

 PTS awards institutional aid up to 150 percent of the cost of tuition.
 This may include merit scholarships, grants, and work-support.
 Some merit scholarships have a value higher than the 150 percent rule and may be disbursed per donor requirements.

 The summer semester is considered a "header" for the academic year.
 Students who qualify for tuition grants for the following academic year may have the summer PTS tuition covered by the grant amount.
-There are no merit scholarships, housing grants, Partner Grants, SYI Scholarships or work-support opportunities during the summer months.
+There are no merit scholarships, housing grants, Partner Grants, SYI Scholarships, or work-support opportunities during the summer months.
 Clinical Pastoral Education Credits (CPE) do NOT qualify for PTS grants or loans.

-Federal Direct Unsubsidized Loans are available for all master's-degree-seeking students who meet the standard qualifications and enroll in a minimum of three PTS credits during the summer.
+Federal Direct Unsubsidized Loans are available for all master's degree-seeking students who meet the standard qualifications and enroll in a minimum of three PTS credits during the summer.
 Students must submit a separate Summer Loan Request Form and complete the FAFSA.
 Students qualify for a maximum of $20,500 from June through May.
 Borrowing during the summer months will reduce the amount of Federal Unsubsidized Loan available during the academic year.
 Students may make up that amount by borrowing the Federal Graduate Plus Loan.

-Pittsburgh Theological Seminary has agreed to financially assist our Methodist students who are required to enroll in Wesley classes.
+Pittsburgh Theological Seminary has agreed to financially assist our Methodist students who are required to enroll in Wesley Theological Seminary classes.
 If a PTS student qualifies for the Tuition Grant, we will allow the student to use the grant toward Wesley credits.
 Merit Scholarships are not disbursed for Wesley classes.
 The following policies will apply:

 Effective 2019-2020 the overall GPA requirement is 3.0.
 This takes effect with the 2018-2019 grades submitted for 2019-2020 renewal scholarships.
 This policy is not retroactive.